What are the statistics?

 - Appliance shutoff

 A home alert protection discount may be available to State Farm® customers who install fire, smoke or burglar alarms.
+In addition, you may qualify for a free smart Ting device that can help you prevent electrical fires.
 Please see your agent today for more information.